-Orange, like so many of France’s villages and towns, officially started life as a Roman settlement, founded in 35BC by Roman legionaries who had previously fought the local Celtic tribes for control of this part of France.
+Like so many of France’s villages and towns, Orange officially started life as a Roman settlement, founded in 35 BC by Roman legionaries who had previously fought the local Celtic tribes for control of this part of France.
 Under Roman control, the settlement – known as Arausio – soon grew in importance as the capital of northern Provence, which was the Roman’s entry point into Gaul.
 Arausio was bestowed the title of a “miniature Rome,” complete with a forum, temple, and an impressive amphitheater that still stands today.

-During the 6th and 7th centuries Orange once again thrived as a key commercial and religious center, once recognized as the Diocese of Orange by the Catholic Church.
+During the 6th and 7th centuries, Orange once again thrived as a key commercial and religious center, once recognized as the Diocese of Orange by the Catholic Church.
 In the 5th century, Orange was asked to host a Catholic Synod or religious council, cementing its status as an important center for the Catholic faith in Provence.

-In the 12th century, the village was ruled as the Principality of Orange, a feudal state in Provence that existed for centuries, until 1713.
+In the 12th century, the village was ruled as the Principality of Orange, a feudal state in Provence that existed for centuries until 1713.
 In 1163, the Holy Roman Emperor Frederick I elevated Orange and its surrounding territory to a sovereign principality, meaning that Orange operated as a fief or heritable property under the jurisdiction of the Holy Roman Empire.

 The principality of Orange played an influential role in the history of the Dutch Royal family in the 16th century, when the Dutch King William I inherited the title of Prince of Orange from his cousin in 1544.
 Through marriage with the German House of Nassau, Orange was a protestant territory of William I, which placed the village in a precarious position during the French Wars of Religion.
 During the conflict between Roman Catholics and French Protestants, known as Huguenots, Orange was badly damaged by Catholic forces, who laid siege to the city.
 Much blood was spilled during the Wars, and atrocities were committed on both sides.

 In the 17th century, William I initiated what became known as the Eighty Year’s War between Philip II of Spain and 17 provinces who wished to become independent of Philip’s rule.
 William was subsequently assassinated in 1584.
 However, his son Maurice of Orange helped to win the independence of the new Dutch Republic.
 The House of Orange later made its mark on English history through William III, who ruled England until he died in 1702.
-To this day, many members of the royal house of the Netherlands are known as the princes and princesses of Orange-Nassau.
+Today, many members of the royal house of the Netherlands are known as the princes and princesses of Orange-Nassau.

 The 19th century witnessed many important landmark events for France and the citizens of Orange.
-The outbreak of the French Revolution in 1789 caused great bloodshed across France and saw Orange absorbed into the department (territory) of Vaucluse, which it remains today.
+The outbreak of the French Revolution in 1789 caused great bloodshed across France and saw Orange absorbed into the department (territory) of Vaucluse, where it remains today.

 The outbreak of the 1st World War didn’t directly involve the citizens of Orange; however, during the Second World War, Provence was under the control of Vichy France, the puppet French government based in the town of the same name.
-It was a dark time for the region, as the Vichy regime was vicious and very anti-Semitic; local police in villages like Orange proved very efficient in rounding up French Jews for deportation to the Nazi death camps.
+It was a dark time for the region, as the Vichy regime was vicious and very anti-Semitic; local police in villages like Orange proved efficient in rounding up French Jews for deportation to the Nazi death camps.

 Daube Beef Stew